dprobity/dprobity/README.md

 This sparked a deeper curiosity for me — realizing that ML models aren’t just meant to predict, but to be served, consumed, and scaled like any other software system.

 ## 🚧 From MLIPs to ML APIs
-Now I’m shifting my focus from training models to serving models.
+Now I’m connecting training models to serving models.
 I’m particularly exploring:

 ⚙️ Model-to-API pipelines for deploying ML predictions via FastAPI & DRF

 🔎 Semantic search systems powered by LLMs + vector databases

-🔄 How to continuously embed and ingest new data in real-time into a vector store (e.g., Pinecone, FAISS) to improve retrieval and RAG pipelines
+🔄 How to continuously embed and ingest new data in real-time into a vector store (Pinecone, FAISS) to improve retrieval and RAG pipelines

 💡 Exploring LangChain, document loaders, and scalable vector search to support intelligent app interfaces